A Mandalay - Lashio train on the famous Gokteik viaduct in Shan state, Myanmar.

 The sun cuts through the early morning mist on the train to Pyin Oo Lwin (Maymyo) Station trader selling fresh flowers, at a station on the Mandalay - Pyin Oo Lwin - Lashio line.

-Dawn on the train...
-Having left Mandalay in darkness, the sun now comes up...
+Dawn on the train.
+Having left Mandalay in darkness, the sun slowly rises, a magical journey...

 Traders flock to the train - some stations on this line seem to specialise in fresh flowers!